Let’s Talk About the Developer Experience

 Sources of Skepticism

 Advertising surrounds us, and just when you think there are no more clever ways to post an ad, a marketer somewhere figures out that an ad can be made to jump out of your home page, and take precedence over the other five ads in various quadrants of your display.
-Information overload, making overblown product claims, and not following up can all increase skepticism in the developer community.
+Information overload, making overblown product claims, and not following up will increase skepticism in the developer community about you and your company.

 Source of Skepticism | How to Address |